tylercrumpton/CrumpPrints.pretty/README.md

 Silkscreen-less Versions
 ------------------------
-Any footprints that end with `_nosilk` do not contain any helpful silkscreen drawings for orientation or size reference.
-This is useful for large modules or extension baords where this silkscreen might get in the way of other silkscreens.
-My personal workflow is to use the silkscreened part for placement and routing, and then switch it out for a `nosilk` version.
+Any footprints that end with `_nosilk` move any helpful silkscreen drawings for orientation or size reference to the Dwgs.User layer.
+This is useful for large modules or extension boards where this silkscreen might get in the way of other silkscreens.

 Footprint List
 --------------